faulander/djangox/README.md

 ## First-time setup

-1. Make sure Python 3.7x and Poety are already installed.
+1. Make sure Python 3.7x and Poetry are already installed.

 2. Clone the repo and configure the virtual environment: